 Voice risk analysis (“lie detector” or “VRA”) technology is used in telephone calls on insurance claims.
 It was trialled for welfare benefit claims, but the DWP has abandoned plans to introduce it for these.
 VRA aims to spot people who are more likely to be giving false information.
 This may unfairly disadvantage people who stammer.
-(For other points on accessibility for customers who stammer, see Making services accessible.)

 About voice risk analysis